Tilbury Riverside railway station: Signal boxes

-In advance of electrification the area was re-signalled to modern multi-aspect signalling.
-The three 1906 signal boxes were closed on 23 September 1961 and control of the area fell to a new signal box located at Tilbury Riverside.
+In advance of its electrification, the area was resignalled to modern multi-aspect signalling.
+The three 1906 boxes were closed on 23 September 1961 and control of the area was moved to a new signal box located at Tilbury Riverside.

-Although Riverside station was closed in November 1992 the signal box still controlled the main line and this was closed in 4 April 1996 with control transferred to the signalling centre at Upminster.
+Although Riverside station was closed in November 1992, the signal box still controlled the main line; this was eventually closed in 4 April 1996, with control transferred to the signalling centre at Upminster.

-Tilbury 2 FLT
+Tilbury2 freightliner terminal

-A new branch serving a new intermodal terminal was built diverging at the site of East Junction and was built through the former engine shed site.
-This branch parallels the main line towards Pitsea and after 1.1 miles the line diverges south to the terminal on the Thames riverbank.
+A new branch serving a new intermodal terminal was built diverging at the site of East Junction (Note: In the Network Rail Anglia sectional appendix (December 2024), the junction is not named and is shown as close to the site of the former Tilbury West Junction.) and was built through the former engine shed site.
+This branch parallels the main line towards and, after 1.1 mi, the line diverges south to the terminal on the Thames riverbank.
 The first train serving the terminal ran on 28 November 2020.

-The terminal was built on the site of the rail served Tilbury A and B Power stations the last of which was demolished in 2019.
+The terminal was built on the site of the rail-served Tilbury A and B power stations, the last of which was demolished in 2019.